Stephen-J-Whitaker/memory-game/README.md

     - SVG Buttons pad implemented inline in [index.html](index.html)
     - Game algorithm implemented in [game-script.js](assets/js/game-script.js)

     The game feature is the main function of the site.
-It provides the button pad and the algorithm required for the player to play the game.
+It provides the button pad and the algorithm required for the player to play the memory game.

     #### **SVG Game Button Pad**